justliam42/MSOE-notes/Classes/CPE 1500/Weeks 9, 10, 11 - Synchronous finite state machines, alternate state machine encodings.md

 	- Down Counters
 	- Controllable Up/Down counters are common
 		- Exe:  74191
-- Saturation can be added(so opposite of standard mentioned earlier)
+- Saturation can be added (so opposite of standard mentioned earlier)
 	- The counter locks in its final directional state

+State the name of a counter this way: